huntabyte/bits-ui/src/content/render-delegation.md

 ---
 title: Render Delegation
-description: Learn how to use the asChild prop to delegate rendering to a child element.
+description: Learn how to use the asChild prop to delegate rendering to a child element / component.
 ---

 ## Usage